Visit the Music Lab with your baby

 We do not currently have any open positions for full-time, salaried research assistants, but are able to host part-time RAs working in New Zealand or New Haven.
 If you are interested in such a position, for hourly pay; or if you would like to apply to work with us for academic credit (at the University of Auckland or at Yale) or work-study (at Yale), please contact us at musiclab@yale.edu.
 In general, we do not recruit volunteers, with the exception of students who are sponsored by their home institution to do an internship with us.

 If you are a member of an underrepresented group in research, and interested in joining us, we can help you get funded with an NIH Diversity Supplement.
-Please get in touch with Dr. Mehr at mehr@hey.com if you are interested in applying.
+Please get in touch with Dr Mehr at sam@auckland.ac.nz if you are interested in applying.

 We are grateful to have received financial support from these organizations: